Company Details

 Company Address

-Crouch is best known as a maker of microscopes, he advertised camera lenses and cameras from the late 1880s until the early 1890s.
-H. & W. Crouch are recorded at 64a Bishopsgate St. in the 1860s.
-In the 1890s and 1900s the firm was owned by Pearce Henry Crouch (b.1839) still trading as Henry Crouch at the Barbican address and living at Grove Hill, Woodford, Essex when he is before the bankruptcy court.
+Crouch are best known as makers of microscopes, they advertised camera lenses and cameras from the late 1880s until the early 1890s.
+H. & W. Crouch are recorded at 64A Bishopsgate St. in the 1860s, this partnership was dissolved in 1866, Pearce Henry Crouch (known as Henry) continued to trade under the H. & W. Crouch name.
+Crouch was before the bankruptcy court in 1907.

 References: